21st Century Wire says…

-The film’s plot is centred around an obscure company called the Parallax Corporation who places adverts in classified pages in order to screen and recruit a certain type of individual, one who could later be trained, mentally programmed and then used for Manchurian candidate-type assassination on behalf of US intelligence agencies and large client corporations.
-See the film’s original trailer here:
+The film’s plot is centered around an obscure company called the Parallax Corporation – who places perplexing adverts in classified pages in order to screen and recruit a certain type of individual, one who could later be trained, mentally programmed and then used for Manchurian candidate-type assassination on behalf of US intelligence agencies and large client corporations.

 Once the corporation lures in prospective employees, recruits are made to feel important, smart and special, and showered with privileges, perks and gifts – before being sent on highly illegal missions on behalf of the corporation.
 Frady gets sucked into the program, soon realising he’s in too deep, into a much stranger world than even he could ever imagine.

 Maybe it’s all just a bit of fun.
 Sure it is…

 RT’s new program ‘Going Underground’, hosted by Afshin Rattansi, asks the question, “What is Cicada 3301”?